zhubaitian/WPF-Demos/README.md

 Dockepanel would dock the controls within it by specifying the attachedproperty of DockePanel.Dock, for instance, \<Button DockPanel.Dock="Left" \/\> would dock the button to the left of the parent dockpanel

 Takeaway:
-- If set the property of LastChildFill for DockPanel to True, the last controls within the DockPanel would take up all the space left of it.
+- If set the property of LastChildFill for DockPanel to True, the last control within the DockPanel would take up all the space left.